donrudo/tailes/README.md

 ======
 I stopped the maintenance of this project for long time due to lack of time to develop it.

+The new folder structure is based on the proposal at https://github.com/golang-standards/project-layout and some snippets are taken from https://github.com/digitalocean/doctl  (specially the Makefile)

 tailes
 =======